allenajith/web-browsing-agent/README.md

 View sources extracted directly from top web pages.

 **Notes**
-- The main web interface (`server.js` + frontend) scrapes Bing and uses Google Gemini AI to generate concise answers.
+- The main web interface (server.js + frontend) scrapes Bing and uses Google Gemini AI to generate concise answers.
-- `index.js` is a standalone testing script using DuckDuckGo for quick testing of search scraping and results.
+- index.js is a standalone testing script using DuckDuckGo for quick testing of search scraping and results.
 - Heavy resources (images, media, fonts, stylesheets) are blocked for faster performance and safety.
 - JavaScript is disabled on scraped pages to prevent unnecessary scripts and insecure content.
-- Ensure you have a valid Google Gemini API key in your `.env` file as `GEMINI_API_KEY`.
+- Ensure you have a valid Google Gemini API key in your .env file as GEMINI_API_KEY.